-- 44.1 The nominal salary of each continuing employee during the period May 1, 2017 to April 30, 2018; the period May 1, 2018 to April 30, 2019; the period May 1, 2019 to April 30, 2020; and the period May 1, 2020 to April 30, 2021 shall be composed of the following: - (a) the nominal salary as of April 30 of the previous year of employment, plus - (b) the career development increment for the current year, unless denied, as provided for under Article 40, plus - (c) any adjustment made to nominal salary as a result of the operation of Article 43 (Salary Rationalization). - 44.2 (a) Effective May 1, 2017, the nominal salary in Article 45.2 (c) of the 2014-2017 CUASA Collective Agreement shall be increased by 2.0% plus \$1,350 for Lecturers, Assistant Professors, Associate Professors, Full Professors and Librarians; and 2.0% plus \$1,500 for Instructors. - (b) Effective May 1, 2018, the nominal salary in Article 44.2 (a) shall be increased by 2.0%. - (c) Effective May 1, 2019, the nominal salary in Article 44.2 (b) shall be increased by 2.0%. - (d) Effective May 1, 2020, the nominal salary in Article 44.2 (c) shall be increased by 2.0%. - 44.3 In any specific year covered by this Collective Agreement, for employees being promoted effective July 1 of that year, no employee's nominal salary shall be less than one full career development increment below the floor of the new rank to which they are appointed before the addition of a career development increment, unless denied. - 44.4 In any specific year covered by this Collective Agreement, for all employees where 44.3 does not apply in that same year, no employee's nominal salary shall be less than the floor of the rank to which they are appointed before the addition of a career development increment, unless denied.
+- 44.1 The nominal salary of each continuing employee during the period May 1, 2021 to April 30, 2022; the period May 1, 2022 to April 30, 2023; and the period May 1, 2023 to April 30, 2024 shall be composed of the following: - (a) the nominal salary as of April 30 of the previous year of employment, plus

+- (b) the career development increment for the current year, unless denied, as provided for under Article 40, plus - (c) any adjustment made to nominal salary as a result of the operation of Article 43 (Salary Rationalization). - 44.2 (a) Effective May 1, 2021, the nominal salary in Article 44.2 (d) of the 2017-2021 CUASA Collective Agreement shall be increased by 1.0% for Lecturers, Assistant Professors, Associate Professors, Full Professors, Librarians and Instructors. - (b) Effective May 1, 2022, the nominal salary in Article 44.2 (a) shall be increased by 1.0%. - (c) Effective May 1, 2023, the nominal salary in Article 44.2 (b) shall be increased by 1.0%. - 44.3 In any specific year covered by this Collective Agreement, for employees being promoted effective July 1 of that year, no employee's nominal salary shall be less than one full career development increment below the floor of the new rank to which they are appointed before the addition of a career development increment, unless denied. - 44.4 In any specific year covered by this Collective Agreement, for all employees where 44.3 does not apply in that same year, no employee's nominal salary shall be less than the floor of the rank to which they are appointed before the addition of a career development increment, unless denied.